hyperledger/fabric/docs/Setup/ca-setup.md

 you may now enroll the peer given the enrollment ID and secret (i.e. the *password* from the previous section).

+First, create a CSR (Certificate Signing Request) JSON file similar to the one described in the [Enrolling the bootstrap user](#EnrollBootstrap) section.
+Name the file *csr.json* for the following example.

-This is similar to enrolling the bootstrap user previously except that we also demonstrate how to use environment variables to place the key and certificate files in a specific location.
+This is similar to enrolling the bootstrap user except that we also demonstrate how to use environment variables to place the key and certificate files in a specific location.
 The following example shows how to place them into a Hyperledger Fabric